During the first trimester of pregnancy, the breasts begin producing colostrum in small amounts. [i]

 Concerns about prenatal expression of colostrum:

-- Breast expression will trigger premature labor contractions.
+- Hand expression will trigger premature labor contractions.
 Prenatal (antenatal) expression of colostrum has not been shown to trigger labor contractions if the pregnancy is otherwise stable.
 In fact, ‘nipple stimulation’ is not especially effective in starting or enhancing labor contractions.

 How to store colostrum: Use small, food-safe storage containers with secure lids.
 Freeze the colostrum soon after expression.
 You can add more small amounts of colostrum to the frozen container, but not enough that would thaw the stored colostrum.
 Newborns will only need less than one ounce per feed, so don’t use large containers.
 Thaw under running warm water, not in a microwave oven.
 Use the thawed colostrum within 24 hours.